meowgorithm/mr-env/README.md

     -- Get an int.
 If you need an integer instead you could also use envAsInteger. port <- envAsInt "PORT" 8000

     -- Get a boolean.
-Here we're expecting the environment variable to reading -- something along the lines of "true", "TRUE", "True", "truE" and so on. debug <- envAsBool "DEBUG" False
+Here we're expecting the environment variable to read -- something along the lines of "true", "TRUE", "True", "truE" and so on. debug <- envAsBool "DEBUG" False